Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

-Body lice are tiny bugs that hide in soiled clothes and bedding.
-They crawl onto your body to bite you and feed on blood.
+Body lice are tiny bugs that attach to your skin and live on tiny amounts of blood.
 Body lice like to bite soft skin areas where clothes fit tight to the body, such as the groin, waist, or armpits.
 Body lice are light gray and about the size of a sesame seed.
-They lay eggs in the seams and folds of clothing and bedsheets.
+Body lice are spread through contact with contaminated clothes or bedding.

 What are the signs and symptoms of body lice?

-How are body lice treated?
+How are body lice diagnosed and treated?

-When should I contact my caregiver?
+When should I call my doctor?